Terry Matalas: Career

-Career beginnings: 2003-2012
+Career beginnings: 2001-2012

 Matalas began his career working as an associate on the TV series Star Trek: Voyager and Star Trek: Enterprise, including writing two stories for the latter.
 He also wrote for Terra Nova on Fox and Nikita on The CW.

 In 2011, Matalas and Fickett wrote the graphic novel Witch for Kickstart Comics.
 In 2012, Matalas wrote the Star Trek: The Next Generation comic miniseries Hive for IDW Publishing.

 12 Monkeys

 Matalas says he always wanted to create a serialized time travel show.
 In 2013, he and Fickett co-wrote a spec pilot script called Splinter.
 Their script received positive responses and ended up at the offices of Atlas Entertainment, the production company that produced the 1995 film 12 Monkeys.
-The company told Matalas and Fickett that they had been planning to reboot the film as a show, and they wanted the pair to rewrite Splinter as a pilot for12 Monkeys.
-Rather than completely rewriting their script, Matalas suggested simply changing the characters' names to those from12 Monkeys.
+The company told Matalas and Fickett that they had been planning to reboot the film as a show, and they wanted the pair to rewrite Splinter as a pilot for 12 Monkeys.
+Rather than completely rewriting their script, Matalas suggested simply changing the characters' names to those from 12 Monkeys.
 Atlas agreed, and SyFy ordered the series.
 The show ran for four seasons.

 During its run, 12 Monkeys earned both critical acclaim and a dedicated viewer base.
 The show has been praised for its consistent logic regarding time travel, to which Matalas said that his rule in the writers' room was, "If you have to draw a timeline on a dry erase board then we can't use it."
 Both the cast and the crew, including Matalas, embraced the show's fandom by interacting via social media to answer questions and give shoutouts to individuals.

 Matalas often wrote easter eggs into the series.
 In the second season, the Emerson Hotel is named after his alma mater, and has a clock that is always set to 10:04 in reference to Back to the Future.
-Matalas also cast Christopher Lloyd in the third season of 12 Monkeys, which he called a "dream come true."
+Matalas also cast Christopher Lloyd in the third season of 12 Monkeys, which he called a "dream come true".